thor314/obsidian-setup/Getting Started with Obsidian.md

     - 2023-12-22: Haven't used this much...but I think I might finally have a use case.
 I'm going to make meme folder with a tagging system.
 For vibe.
     - Update: we did it.
 Workflow:
         - See a meme.
 Screenshot it.
-        - Create a new note from the meme template (Ctrl-n); name it, and tag it with vibes and smash paste
+        - Create a new note from the meme template (Ctrl-n); name it, and tag it with vibes and smash paste.
         - Move it to the meme folder (Alt-r)
         - Open the meme database.
 Ctrl-hover over the files to see the goods.
+            - Could probably use quick-add to combine steps 2 and 3.
+Left as an exercise for the reader, or me in like 6 months
 - [Dataview](obsidian://show-plugin?id=dataview) - A JavaScript API and SQL-like query language for filtering, sorting, and extracting data from your vault.
 May heavily influence how you use notes' YAML metadata.
 Suggested use case: you've used Obsidian for a while, and want to analyze metadata about your vault.
 If you're using this, you may also want to look at [MetaEdit](obsidian://show-plugin?id=metaedit), for managing note metadata.
 Some other plugins require Dataview: eg. DB Folder, a lightweight wrapper around Dataview, and ExcaliBrain, an alternate graph view.
 - [Linter](obsidian://show-plugin?id=obsidian-linter) - Highly flexible tool for correcting common formatting issues.
 The tool is very conservative by default, but has many options to enable, as well as an option to define custom rules.
 - [QuickAdd](obsidian://show-plugin?id=quickadd) - A way to add content to the vault from pop-up prompts; can be fiddly to set up.
 QA comes with 4 modes, of which I use 3.
 I've set up a few QuickAdd macros for reference.